Byter64/Hans2SoftwareTemplate/README.md

+# Disclaimer
+We only aim to have this work on Windows, Linux, and Mac.
+If it works on something else, then this is pure coincidence.

 # Setup
-We officially only support Windows and Linux.
-If anything else also works, then this is pure coincidence.

 ## The easy stuff
 You need: